4 minute read

 3. Schema registry – a part of the mentioned metadata is the schema that is paired with the data.
 Schemas are an important part of every data stream, not only because they describe the format of the data, but they also force users and applications to transform the data they use, not allowing them to push data to a stream in the wrong format.

-4. Data lineage – a lineage graph allows us to track the data stream by identifying the key actors that are responsible for the changes made to the stream.
+4. Data lineage – a lineage graph allows us to track the data stream by identifying the key factors that are responsible for the changes made to the stream.

 One of the most popular streaming platforms is Kafka.
 If you are familiar with Kafka, you probably know that there is not a lot of information available about the user’s interaction with the platform.
 That is because Kafka doesn’t have the tools to establish a Streaming/Data Governance concept out of the box.
 Commercially available platforms like Cloudera or Confluent have their versions of a streaming governance tool for Kafka.
 At CROZ, we developed a simple application that allows us to combine the 4 key points of Data Governance mentioned above.